 So, if you’re ready to take your Incident Management to the next level, let’s dive into the world of dashboards.

-In this post, we’ll walk you through the basics of what an Incident Management dashboard is, the key metrics you should include, and how you can build one using InvGate Service Desk (it's really easy).
+In this post, we’ll walk you through the basics of what an Incident Management dashboard is, the key metrics you should include, and how you can build one using InvGate Service Management (it's really easy).
 By the end, you’ll have all the knowledge you need to create a dashboard that keeps your team on top of their game.

 What is an Incident Management dashboard?